CNAG-Biomedical-Informatics/convert-pheno/docs/bff.md

     When using the `convert-pheno` command-line interface, simply ensure the [correct syntax](https://github.com/mrueda/convert-pheno#synopsis) is provided.

     !!!
-Tip "About `JSON` data in `individuals.json`" Note that the input `-ibff` file can consist of one individual (one JSON object) or a list of individuals (a JSON array of objects).
-The output `-opxf` file will replicate the data organization of the input file.
+Tip "About `JSON` data in `individuals.json`" If the file `individuals.json` is a JSON array of objects (for which each object corresponds to an individual), the output `-opxf` file will also be a JSON array.

     ```
     convert-pheno -ibff individuals.json -opxf phenopacket.json